-In the Psalms, the phrase “new song” is placed at the beginning as an introduction indicating that the Psalm itself is the content of the “new song.”
-Except in Psalm 144:9 where the phrase is toward the middle,
+Calvin comments on Psalm 149:1, that the human penman “calls this a new song.”
+Accordingly, throughout the Psalms, the phrase “new song” is placed at the beginning as an introduction, indicating that the Psalm itself is the content of the “new song.”
+Psalm 144:9 being the only exception, where the phrase is toward the middle, Pastor Kok writes:

 “David says “I will sing a new song.”
 Of course this does not necessarily rule out others from joining in, but the context indicates that the previous statement is a personal one: “It is he that giveth salvation unto kings: who delivereth David his servant from the hurtful sword” (v.
 10).
 In any case there is no command here to compose a new song.
 David, by the inspiration of the Spirit, is the composer; we are the choir.

 “We see this clearly in Psalm 40:3 which reads “he hath put a new song in my mouth.”
 In this verse David, who was the “sweet psalmist of Israel” (2 Sam.
 23:1), acknowledges that the new song has been given to him by God.
 This could not more clearly refer to the inspiration of the Holy Spirit.”

 Psalm 96 is called a “new song,” but its content was not novel at the time of its composition.
 It is an inspired rendition of the psalm written by David and Asaph recorded in 1 Chronicles 16:8-36, yet adapted to a more general and perpetual use than the immediate context from which it was originally written.
 Thus, the footnote in Calvin’s commentary on this verse concludes: